 AP Source: Pegula relinquishes control of NWHL Buffalo team

 BUFFALO, N.Y.
-(AP) — The owner of the Buffalo Beauts gave up control of the team Wednesday in a move that further jeopardizes the future of the National Women’s Hockey League as it struggles to keep its five franchises afloat without the support of the world’s top players.
+(AP) — The owner of the Buffalo Beauts gave up control of the team Wednesday, a move that could further jeopardize the future of the National Women’s Hockey League as it struggles to keep its five franchises afloat without the support of the world’s top players.

 Beauts owner Kim Pegula informed NWHL Commissioner Dani Rylan of her decision during a conference call Tuesday, a person with direct knowledge of the decision told The Associated Press.
-The discussion was considered Rylan’s final opportunity to change the owner’s mind, said the person, who spoke Wednesday on condition of anonymity because the decision had not been announced.
+The discussion was considered Rylan’s final opportunity to change the owner’s mind, said the person, who spoke on condition of anonymity shortly before the decision was announced.

+“Our main goal has always been fostering the growth of women’s hockey across all ages,” Pegula said in a statement.
+“We thank our Beauts players, staff, and fans for their support this past season.
+We will continue to look for ways to successfully grow the women’s game.”

-The NWHL will re-assume control of the franchise, but will have to renegotiate facility fees if the league intends for the Beauts to continue playing at the Pegula-owned HarborCenter, the person said.
+The NWHL will re-assume control of the franchise, but will have to renegotiate facility fees if the league intends for the Beauts to continue playing at the Pegula-owned HarborCenter, the person told the AP.

+Rylan thanked Pegula Sports for running the Beauts over the past two seasons and the organization’s ongoing commitment to advance hockey at all levels.
+The league then issued a separate statement, saying the NWHL is pleased to regain operating control.

+“The fans of Western New York are among the most dedicated in the world, and we have had four exceptional seasons of winning hockey and large crowds in Buffalo,” the league said.
+We will look to continue our relationship with the Harborcenter and its incredible staff, and in the Beauts’ fifth season and beyond, we will build on their tradition of success.”

 Last week, more than 200 players announced they would not play in North America this year without what they say needs to be a single, economically viable professional league for women.
 The list featured a number of Beauts players, including U.S. national team defenseman Emily Pfalzer and Canadian national team goalie Shannon Szabados.

-Their departure would place a considerable dent in the league budget at a time the NWHL was raising the possibility of expanding into Toronto and Montreal after the Canadian Women’s Hockey League shut down as of May 1, citing financial woes.
+Their departure places a considerable dent in the league budget at a time the NWHL was raising the possibility of expanding into Toronto and Montreal after the Canadian Women’s Hockey League shut down as of May 1, citing financial woes.

 The Beauts were among the NWHL’s first four teams and have advanced to the Isobel Cup championship game in each of the league’s four seasons, winning it in 2017.